oykun/crucial-chat/public/crucialllm/data/personal-insights.md

 - **Helping others** - Respond to countless advice requests, mentor designers
 - **No mentor, only heroes** - Learn from many instead of relying on one
 - **JOMO over FOMO** - Joy of Missing Out, not Fear of Missing Out

+### Professional Recommendations & Testimonials

+**Mike Kapetanovic - Business Development Consultant (September 2011):**
+- **Relationship:** Managed Oykun directly, worked together since 2004
+- **Testimonial:** "Oykun is nothing short of incredible.
+He is incredibly talented, Creative Director and lead web designer.
+Advanced custom development (PHP), built his own CMS, Drupal CMS, does front-end coding to relax.
+Designs featured in 50+ web and print publications.
+If I'm stuck or something seems impossible, Oykun finds a way.
+If there is a tight deadline, Oykun works through the night.
+Oykun is easily one of the brightest, most hard-working, loyal, talented professionals I've ever encountered.
+It's been a sincere honor to have worked with him for seven years (and counting); it's even more of an honor calling him a dear friend."

+**Rafał Zieliński - Experienced DevOps Engineer (August 2011):**
+- **Relationship:** Worked with Oykun on the same team
+- **Testimonial:** "The best web designer that I have ever met.
+His projects are just outstanding."

+**Agnieszka Czupryn - Brand Visionary (December 2012):**
+- **Relationship:** Was Oykun's client
+- **Testimonial:** Client recommendation (full text not visible in screenshot)

 ### Featured Interviews & Press
 - **Adobe**: "Everything You Need to Build a Financial Services and Cryptocurrency App in Adobe XD"